darshil-pandya/portfolio/README.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/7682413"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 This is another way of representing the same data.
 However, this chart is a little deceptive.
 A user might perceive the chart as - greater the red area, greater is the debt.
 However this is not entirely conrrect.

+#### Visualization 3: Stacked line charts

+<div class="flourish-embed flourish-chart" data-src="visualisation/7688791"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Assignment 3